woefe/git-prompt.zsh/README.md

 If you want to try other examples again after sourcing the Pure example, you might have to restart your shell, because this prompt will always print a newline between prompts.

 #### Woefe's prompt (wprompt)
-The wprompt example is similar to the multi-line and Pure examples, but with optional [vi-mode](https://github.com/woefe/vi-mode.zsh).
+The wprompt example is similar to the multi-line and Pure examples, but with optional [vi-mode](https://github.com/woefe/vi-mode.zsh) and the secondary prompt enabled.

 - Depends on [Font Awesome](https://fontawesome.com/) for the Python symbol
 - Optionally depends on [vi-mode](https://github.com/woefe/vi-mode.zsh)